Looking for a more powerful alternative to the .223 Remington for use in your AR-15? Here’s what you need to know about the 6.8 SPC vs 6.5 Grendel.

 6.8 SPC vs 6.5 Grendel

 The 6.5 Grendel shoots smaller diameter and generally more aerodynamic bullets than the 6.8 SPC.
-Trajectories and retained kinetic energy are similar at typical hunting ranges, but the 6.5 Grendel has more energy, less bullet drop, and less wind drift at ranges past 300 yards.
+Trajectories and retained kinetic energy are similar at typical hunting ranges when both cartridges are fired from the same length barrel.
+The 6.5 Grendel has a slight advantage when used in longer barrels.

 The 6.5 Grendel is a moderately powerful, relatively flat shooting cartridge that’s also pretty resistant to wind drift.
 This is especially remarkable considering that the cartridge packs that level of performance into a very small package that can still fit in the relatively tight constraints of the AR-15 platform.